willyywt/willyywt.github.io/about.md

 Pretty bad at sports.

 A fan of singer [Zhou Shen](https://en.wikipedia.org/wiki/Zhou_Shen).
 Best known for "Big Fish", he has a tender and translucent voice and have crystal clear powers.
 He is also talented in imitating various voices ranging from little girls to old witches.
-He is silent and calm for most times just as his songs presents but sometimes becomes funny or bizarre when he finds it intersting to do so, like singing "Sunset red" (最美不过夕阳红 温馨又从容) at his birthday live streaming.
+He is silent and calm for most times just as his songs presents but sometimes becomes funny or bizarre when he finds it intersting to do so.

 ![Zhou Shen at his first series of concerts, 深空间](../../../static/20190709_075450_007.jpg "Zhou Shen at his first series of concerts, 深空间")